surge-synthesizer/surge/doc/Adding An FX.md

      and `init_default_values()` to set the default parameter values.
    * The guts of your signal processing should go in the `process()` function.

-2. In `Effect.cpp` add the newly created header file to the list of includes at the top.
+2. In `src/common/dsp/Effect.cpp` add the newly created header file to the list of includes at the top.
    Then in `spawn_effect()` add a case to spawn your new effect:

 ```cpp